 The Bodhisatta was once an ascetic who lived in the Himalayas.
-One time while down in a town to get salt and seasoning he went on an alms round and a rich man decided to annoy him.
+One time, while down in a town to get salt and seasoning, the Bodhisatta went on an alms round, and a rich man amused himself by annoying him.
 He took the Bodhisatta to his house and served him a meal with fish.
-When the meal was over the rich man told the Bodhisatta he had killed the fish especially for him and accused the Bodhisatta of doing wrong by eating it.
-The Bodhisatta answered that only the killing is wrong, it is okay to eat any local food given by people.
+When the meal was over, the rich man told the Bodhisatta he had killed the fish especially for him and accused him of doing wrong by eating it.
+The Bodhisatta answered that only the killing is wrong; it is okay to eat any food given by people.

 In the Lifetime of the Buddha

-Later when he heard some of his disciples discussing this, the Buddha told them this story so they knew that the religious leader had done the same thing in the past.
+Later, when he heard some of his disciples discussing this ascetic, the Buddha told them this story so they knew that this ascetic had made the same spiteful, errant attack in the past.